onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 may specify that a threshold crossing alert (i.e., tca) be generated, and/or that a specific microservice handler be invoked, and/or that a specific named-condition be asserted.
-In the Rules section of the YAML file, tca’s and microservices may be defined on individual named-conditions or on logical combinations of named-conditions.
+In the Rules section of the YAML file, tca's and microservices may be defined on individual named-conditions or on logical combinations of named-conditions.

-The ``action:`` keyword is followed by five values in square brackets.
+The ``action`` keyword is followed by five values in square brackets.
 The first two values communicate the trigger, and the last three values communicate the actions to be taken if that trigger occurs:

 1. The first value conveys the trigger level.
 If the field on which the action is defined reaches or passes through that level, then the trigger fires.
-If a specific level is not important to the recommended action, the ‘any’ keyword may be used as the first value.
+If a specific level is not important to the recommended action, the 'any' keyword may be used as the first value.
-   (Note: ‘any’ is often used when an action is defined on the ‘event’ structure as a whole).
+   (Note: 'any' is often used when an action is defined on the 'event' structure as a whole).

 2. The second value indicates the direction of traversal of the level specified in the first value.
-The second value may be ‘up’, ‘down’, ‘at’ or ‘any’. ‘any’ is used if the direction of traversal is not important. ‘at’ implies that it traversed (or exactly attained) the trigger level but it doesn’t matter if the traversal was in the up direction or down direction.
-Note: If ‘up’, ‘down’ or ‘at’ are used, the implication is that the microservices processing the events within the service provider are maintaining state (e.g., to know that a measurement field traversed a trigger level in an ‘up’ direction, the microservice would have to know that the field was previously below the trigger level).
+The second value may be ``up``, ``down``, ``at`` or 'any'. 'any' is used if the direction of traversal is not important. ``at`` implies that it traversed (or exactly attained) the trigger level but it doesn't matter if the traversal was in the up direction or down direction.
+Note: If ``up``, ``down`` or ``at`` are used, the implication is that the microservices processing the events within the service provider are maintaining state (e.g., to know that a measurement field traversed a trigger level in an ``up`` direction, the microservice would have to know that the field was previously below the trigger level).
 When initially implementing support for YAML actions, a service provider may choose to use and interpret these keywords in a simpler way to eliminate the need to handle state.
-Specifically, they may choose to define and interpret all ‘up’ guidance to mean ‘at the indicated trigger level or greater’, and they may choose to define and interpret all ‘down’ guidance to mean ‘at the indicated trigger level or lower’.
+Specifically, they may choose to define and interpret all ``up`` guidance to mean 'at the indicated trigger level or greater', and they may choose to define and interpret all ``down`` guidance to mean 'at the indicated trigger level or lower'.

-3. The third value optionally names the condition that has been attained when the triggers fires (e.g., ‘invalidLicence’ or ‘capacityExhaustion’).
+3. The third value optionally names the condition that has been attained when the triggers fires (e.g., ``invalidLicence`` or ``capacityExhaustion``).
 Named-conditions should be expressed in upper camel case with no underscores, hyphens or spaces.
-In the Rules section of the YAML file, named-conditions may be used to specify tca’s that should be generated and/or microservices that should be invoked.
-If it is not important to name a condition, then the keyword ‘null’ may be used as the third value.
+In the Rules section of the YAML file, named-conditions may be used to specify tca's that should be generated and/or microservices that should be invoked.
+If it is not important to name a condition, then the keyword ``null`` may be used as the third value.

-4. The fourth value recommends a specific microservice (e.g., ‘rebootVm’ or ‘rebuildVnf’) supported by the Service Provider, be invoked if the trigger is attained.
+4. The fourth value recommends a specific microservice (e.g., ``rebootVm`` or ``rebuildVnf``) supported by the Service Provider, be invoked if the trigger is attained.
 Design time processing of the YAML by the service provider can use these directives to automatically establish policies and configure flows that need to be in place to support the